-From a distance, which is where most people view Shetland, there are two realms that seem at odds but they manage to co-exist.
-One appears colossal and corporate while the its opposite looks feathery and fragile.
-I wondered ‘can nature and industry both thrive in Shetland?’ and I pitched the idea to the St Brieuc Photoreporter festival in France.
+From a distance, which is where most people view Shetland, there are two realms that seem at odds, but they manage to co-exist.
+One appears colossal and corporate, while its opposite looks feathery and fragile.
+I wondered whether nature and industry could both thrive in Shetland, and I pitched the idea to the St-Brieuc Photoreporter festival in France.
 They agreed it was interesting and gave me the freedom to explore for three weeks.

 For the task I used my professional DSLR to sketch out what I thought I was seeing.
-As the elements would come to together on location I would, unthinkingly, take out my iPhone and inevitably end up with the best picture.
+As the elements came together on location I would, unthinkingly, take out my iPhone and inevitably end up with the best picture.

 There is something in the simplicity of function of a phone that allows the photographer to look.
 That’s the difference.
-We stop fiddling with our buttons on the back and we look.
+We stop fiddling with the buttons on the back, and we look.
 I can’t undersell the importance of looking.
 A camper van, likewise, forces you to see the landscape with fresh eyes.
-Everywhere becomes a potential home and you want an interesting view from the dinner table.
+Everywhere becomes a potential home, and you want an interesting view from the dinner table.
 I discovered wild camping vistas that would make 5-star hotels weep.
-Shetland’s humble car parks and lay-bys offer jaw dropping views.
+Shetland’s humble car parks and lay-bys offer jaw-dropping views.

 If I was tired I could pull over and sleep.
 Once I awoke to find my van surrounded by axe-wielding Jarls!
 I had parked beside the start of the midsummer parade.

 The best moment was after a sublime ‘simmer dim’ (the midsummer ‘midnight sun’) cruise to Mousa.
-The boat load of birdwatchers returned to Sandwick, purring contentedly like Storm Petrels in the broch.
-We landed around 2.00 am and I walked 50 paces to bed as the others began the long drive home.
-Ironically, this freedom involves taking everything including the kitchen sink, a shower, double bed and lounge but that allows you to be right place at the right time.
+The boat-load of birdwatchers returned to Sandwick, purring contentedly like storm petrels in the broch.
+We landed around 2.00 a.m., and I walked 50 paces to bed as the others began the long drive home.
+Ironically, this freedom involves taking everything including the kitchen sink, a shower, double bed and lounge, but it allows you to be right place at the right time.

-Gone are the days of tedious slideshows in a darkened room, we have advanced to tedious slideshows on our computer screens.
-When you get home and trawl through thousands of images you may find, like me, it was the mobile moments of wonder that will lure us back.
+Gone are the days of tedious slideshows in a darkened room: we have advanced to tedious slideshows on our computer screens.
+When you get home and trawl through thousands of images you may find, like me, that it was the mobile moments of wonder that will lure us back.

 Article commissioned for 60 North magazine.
-All photographs shot on an iPhone 6.behind the photo on the road stories tearsheets share:
+All photographs shot on an iPhone 6.